raffazizzi/wartime-diamondback/_texts/doc3.md

 permalink: /article3/
 ---

-During one of the coldest n:
+> This is one of the articles more closely related to battle blah blah.

-war games in the hills behind
-night from 7 ’til 11.
+## During one of the coldest nights this year, the ROTC held war games in the hills behind the dairy buildings Wednesday night from 7 ’til 11.

 Selected sections carried out the lessons learned in military classes this quarter.
 Those classes which took up the theories of scouting and patrolling figured most prominently
-In the maneuvers, acting as the at­ tacking force.
+In the maneuvers, acting as the attacking force.

-The problem consisted of two com­ panies and a section of tanks.
+The problem consisted of two companies and a section of tanks.
 The attacking company, composed of about 125 men under the leadership of Bill Gordon, had the assignment